Some email questions about quantum realism and their answers. Email any further questions to bwhitworth@acm.org

 41. Is there a place for the soul in quantum realism?

 Answer.
-Maybe.
-In Descartes’ body-soul dualism, a soul exists inside a body as a non-physical reality, so there are two realities, one interpenetrating the other.
-A theist might call the soul a non-physical something within the physical body“.
-Quantum realism is a monism, with only one reality, but unlike physical realism, it sees the non-physical quantum world, not the physical world, as real.
-In this view, quantum reality isn’t “within” physical reality at all but rather the reverse.
-If you play a computer virtual reality game, are you “within” the game?
-In one sense you are but in another sense you are not.
+In religious dualism, a non-physical soul exists inside the body, giving two realities, one within the other, so the soul is a non-physical entity in the physical body.
+In quantum realism, the quantum world isn’t within physical reality at all, but rather the reverse.
+If you play a computer game, are you inside the game?
+You might think you are but really you aren’t.
 Where does that leave the soul?
-I am no expert on the soul, but everywhere I guess.
+Outside everything I guess.

-42. Does QR support Einstein’s statement “Reality is merely an illusion, albeit a very persistent one.”
+42. What about Einstein’s statement “Reality is merely an illusion, albeit a very persistent one.”

-43. So does consciousness causes quantum effects, as suggested by Von Neumann and Henry Stapp, or does quantum activity cause consciousness, as suggested by Penrose?
+43. So does consciousness cause quantum effects, as suggested by Von Neumann and Henry Stapp, or does quantum activity cause consciousness, as suggested by Penrose?

 44. Magritte painted a picture of a pipe entitled “This is not a pipe”.
 Is this picture less real than the pipe he painted or are both real if I remember a pipe in my mind?
 Is the pipe painted by Magritte less real in my memory than the pipe that was a model for Magritte’s picture?

 Answer.
-Layer upon layer doesn’t alter the basics.
-A painting of a pipe is a physical symbol of a physical object and so is not a pipe, as Magritte’s title said.
-A memory of a pipe is a neural reconstruction and so is not a pipe.
-In QR, the pipe Magritte painted was a virtual reality generated by quantum waves that are nothing like what we imagine a pipe to be.
-Seeing a painting of a pipe, remembering a pipe and painting a pipe are real observer events but what is seen, remembered or painted is not a pipe.
-Maybe the physical world should come with a label “This is not reality”.
+Layer upon layer doesn’t alter the fundamentals.
+A painting of a pipe is a physical symbol of a physical object, so it isn’t a pipe as Magritte said.
+A memory of a pipe is a neural reconstruction and so isn’t a pipe either.
+The pipe Magritte painted was made of atoms that are mostly empty space generated by quantum waves that aren’t physical at all so it isn’t the pipe as we imagine it.
+Seeing a pipe, remembering a pipe, and painting a pipe are real events but what is seen, remembered, or painted is not a pipe.
+The physical world should come with a label “This is not reality”.

-45. Is consciousness, the feeling of “I”, a part of the brain?
-Is it independent of physical realm?
+45. Is consciousness, the feeling of “I”, part of the brain?
+Is it independent of the physical realm?
 Is it simply the experience of reality?
 An emergent concept or a world in itself?

 47. Are we dreaming?